-Shielded Twisted Pair (STP): -
+Shielded Twisted Pair(STP):

-Shielded Twisted Pair (STP) is a special kind of copper telephone and local area network (LAN) wiring used in some business installations.
-It adds an outer covering or shield that functions as a ground to ordinary twisted pair wiring.
+Shielded Twisted Pair (STP) is a special kind of cooper telephone and Local Area Network (LAN) wiring used to some business installations.
+It adds on outer covering or shielded that functions as a ground to ordinary twisted pair wiring.

-Twisted pair is the ordinary copper wire that connects many computer networks to the telephone company.
-To reduce cross-talk or electromagnetic induction between pairs of wires, to insulated copper wires are twisted around each other.
+Twisted pair is ordinary cooper wire that connects many computer networks to the telephone company.
+To reduce cross- talk or electromagnetic- induction between pair of wires, two insulated cooper wires are twisted around each other.
 Each signal on twisted pair requires both wires.
-Unlike unshielded twisted pair (UTP), shielded twisted pair also encloses these wires in a shield and groups them to further reduce electromagnetic and radio frequency interference.
-STP cables are more expensive and harder to install that UTP wiring.
+Unlike unshielded twisted pair (UTP), shielded twisted pair also encloses these wire in a shield and grounds them to further reduce electromagnetic and radio frequency interference STP cables are more expensive and harder to install than UTP wiring.

-Shielded twisted pairs come in a variety of cables categories.
-The most popular in use today are Cat5e, Cat6, Cat6a, Cat7.
-In electrically noisy business environment, shielded twisted pair uses RS-499, RJ-45, RS-232, and RJ-11 connectors to maximize the reduction of interference.
+Shielded twisted pairs come in a variety of categories.
+The most popular in use today are Cat5e, Cat6, Cat7.
+In electrically noisy business environment, shielded twisted pair uses RS- 499, RJ- 45, RS- 232 and RJ-11 connectors to maximize the reduction of interference.

-Unshielded Twisted Pair: -
+Unshielded Twisted Pair (UTP):

-Unshielded Twisted Pair cable is a 100ohm copper cable that consists of 2 to 1800 UTP surrounded by an outer jacket.
-They have on metallic shield.
+Unshielded Twisted pair cable is a 100ohm cooper cable that consists of 2 to 1800 UTP surrounded by an outer jacket.
+They have no metallic shield.
 This makes the cable small in diameter but unprotected against electrical interference.
-The twisted helps to improve its immunity to electrical noise and EMI.

-Unshielded Twisted Pair (UTP) cables are found in many Ethernet networks and telephone systems.
-For indoor telephone applications, UTP is often grouped into sets of 25 pairs according to a standard 25-pair color code originally developed by AT&T corporation.
-A typical subset of these colors (white/blue, blue/white, white/orange, orange/white) shows up in most UTP cables.
-The cables are typically made with copper wires measured at 22 or 24 American Wire Gauge (AWG), with the colored insulation typically made from an insulator such as polyethylene or FEP and the total package covered in a polyethylene jacket.
+Unshielded Twisted Pair(UTP) cables are found in many Ethernet networks and telephone systems.
+For indoor telephone applications, UTP is often grouped into set of 25 pairs according to a standard 25-Pair color code originally develop by AT&T corporation.
+A typical subset of this colors (White/blue, Blue/white, white/ orange, Orange /White) shows up in n\most UTP cables.
+The cables are typically made with cooper wires measures at 22 or 24 American wire Gauge (AWG), with the colored insulation typically made from an insulator such as polyethylene or FEP and the total packaged covered in a polyethylene jacket.

-UTP is also the most common cable used in computer networking.
-Modern Ethernet, the most common data networking standard, can used UTP cables, with increasing data rates requiring higher specification variants of the UTP cable.
-CAT3, CAT4, CAT5, CAT5e, CAT6, etc. are some examples of Unshielded Twisted Pair cables.
+UTP is also common cable used in computer networking.
+Modern Ethernet, the most common data networking standard, can caused UTP cables, with increasing data rates requiring higher specification variants of the UTP cable.
+CAT3, CAT4, CAT5, CAT5e, CAT6, etc. are some examples of Unshielded Twisted pair cables.